oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-42-graphtraversal-object.md

 The `edgeTraversal` objects **SHALL** be connected end to end; that is, the target node of every traversed edge except the last **SHALL** equal the source node of the next edge.

-> EXAMPLE: In this example, the `graphTraversal` contains two `edgeTraversal` objects.
+> EXAMPLE 1: In this example, the `graphTraversal` contains two `edgeTraversal` objects.
 The id of the first traversed edge is `"e1"`, which connects node `"n1"` to node `"n2"`.
 The id of the second traversed edge is `"e3"`, which connects node `"n2"` to node `"n4"`.
 This is a valid graph traversal because the target node of each traversed edge is the source node of the next.
 >
 > This example also demonstrates the usage of `graphTraversal.initialState` ([sec](#graphtraversal-object--initialstate-property)) and `edgeTraversal.finalState` ([sec](#finalstate-property)).
 >